earchibong/devops_projects/docker.md

 ## Part Four: Prepare database schema
 A database schema needs to be created so that the Tooling application can connect to it.

-- Clone the Tooling-app repository: `git clone https://github.com/darey-devops/tooling.git`
+- on a new terminal, clone the Tooling-app repository: `git clone https://github.com/darey-devops/tooling.git`

 <br>